allenai/allenact/README.md

 cd embodied-rl
 ```

-This library has been tested only in python 3.6, the following assumes you have a working
+This library has been tested **only in python 3.6**, the following assumes you have a working
-version of python 3.6 installed locally.
+version of **python 3.6** installed locally.
 In order to install requirements we recommend
 using [`pipenv`](https://pipenv.kennethreitz.org/en/latest/) but also include instructions if
 you would prefer to install things directly using `pip`.